 If you stop work or your work pattern changes you should inform your Intreo centre so your case can be reassessed.

 The Student Grant Scheme is divided into 2 components – maintenance grants and fee grants.
 You cannot get the Back to Education Allowance (BTEA) and the maintenance component of a student grant together.

-Although you are not entitled to the maintenance component of the student grant, you must still submit a student grant application form to be assessed for a fee grant to pay your Student Contribution (formerly called the student services charge), field trip costs and tuition fees (if payable).
+As a receiptant of BTEA you can only avail of the fee grant.
+Although you are not entitled to the maintenance component of the student grant, you must still submit a student grant application form to be assessed for a fee grant to pay your Student Contribution, field trip costs and tuition fees (if payable).

 If you are getting a One-Parent Family Payment (or Jobseeker’s Allowance Transitional payment) or a disability payment (Disability Allowance, Invalidity Pension or Illness Benefit) you can choose to stay on your current social welfare payment (if you continue to meet the rules of the scheme) and apply for a student grant or you can choose to transfer to the BTEA, depending on which option benefits you most.
 Please note that if you do not transfer to BTEA from a qualifying payment, you may lose Allowances such as HAP, so it is important to discuss and plan what is the best option for you.

 In general, people who are studying full-time are not entitled to Rent Supplement/HAP unless they are getting BTEA.

 Protection Applicants who are studying full-time (including those previously supported through the Sanctuary Programmes) and who go on to receive their stamp 4 after the commencement of the academic year are entitled to apply for BTEA.
 Protection Applicants who have commenced studying prior to receiving their permission to remain (stamp 4) can apply for BTEA from the date that they have received their permission to remain.

 To be considered for the BTEA a Protection Applicant learner must

 - Be over the age of 18 years,